 Islamic work ethics emphasize sincerity, honesty, justice, and social responsibility, infusing spiritual values into professional conduct (Al-Shamali et al., 2021).
-The term ethics refers to mores, manners, social justice and virtues practiced by a community (Husin, 2012).
+Ethics refers to mores, manners, social justice, and virtues a community practices (Husin, 2012).
 Approaching work with the right intentions and ethical conduct is viewed as a form of worship in Islam, encouraging Muslims to perform their tasks diligently to seek the pleasure of Allah.
 These principles, rooted in the teachings of Prophet Muhammad, advocate for fair treatment, equitable resource distribution, and positive societal contributions (Kamri et al., 2014).
-Any work conflicting with these values is discouraged, as adherence to Islamic work ethics enables believers to lead fulfilling lives and contribute positively to both earthly existence and the Hereafter.
+Any work conflicting with these values is discouraged, as adherence to Islamic work ethics enables believers to lead fulfilling lives and contribute positively to earthly existence and the Hereafter.

 Scholars like Weber and Calvin have extensively studied work ethics, particularly in the Western world, focusing on the influence of religion, notably Protestantism, on the ethics of religious adherents.
-Weber, in "The Protestant Ethics and the Spirit of Capitalism," suggests that Protestantism facilitated the rise of a universal value emphasizing continuous achievement (Kalberg, 2016).
-However, he finds it challenging for the Islamic world to establish a capitalist society due to a lack of rational-humanist laws, civil society independence, regional autonomy, and political stability (Eyasu, 2016).
-Weber perceives Islam as a religion associated with the "warrior class," governed theocratically and centralized, fostering a conservative work ethics due to significant theocratic-political influence, which he believes inhibits its evolution over time.
+In "The Protestant Ethics and the Spirit of Capitalism," Weber suggests that Protestantism facilitated the rise of a universal value emphasizing continuous achievement (Kalberg, 2016).
+However, he finds it challenging for the Islamic world to establish a capitalist society due to a lack of rational humanist laws, civil society independence, regional autonomy, and political stability (Eyasu, 2016).
+Weber perceives Islam as a religion associated with the "warrior class," governed theocratically and centralized, fostering a conservative work ethic due to significant theocratic-political influence, which he believes inhibits its evolution over time.

-Islamic economists have developed the Islamic Work Ethics (IWE) in recent decades, drawing from religious doctrines found in the Qur'an and hadith.
-This framework underscores the significance of work in Muslim societies, shaping views and engagement within the Ummah (Pholen & Londe, 1998).
+Islamic economists have developed the Islamic Work Ethics (IWE) in recent decades, drawing from religious doctrines in the Qur'an and hadith.
+This framework underscores the significance of work in Muslim societies, shaping views and engagement within the Ummah (Khalid et al., 2018).
 Understanding employee job satisfaction is vital for companies as it directly impacts productivity and motivation.
 Job satisfaction, influenced by the alignment between expectations and reality, is subjective (Atmojo, 2012).
-IWE supports organizational change, business, and employee welfare, aiming to enhance performance through principles such as honesty, integrity, diligence, and fairness, fostering mutual respect and cooperation in the workplace.
+IWE supports organizational change, business, and employee welfare, aiming to enhance performance through honesty, integrity, diligence, and fairness, fostering mutual respect and cooperation in the workplace.

-Despite the rich theoretical and theological foundations of IWE, empirical research on its implications in organizational contexts, particularly within the Indonesian Islamic banking sector, remains limited.
-This study seeks to fill this gap by exploring the relationship between Islamic work ethics, employee response, and job satisfaction among Indonesian Islamic bank employees.
+Despite the wealthy theoretical and theological foundations of IWE, empirical research on its implications in organizational contexts, particularly within the Indonesian Islamic banking sector, still needs to be explored.
+This study seeks to fill this gap by examining the relationship between Islamic work ethics, employee response, and job satisfaction among Indonesian Islamic bank employees.
 By delving into the Islamic perspective on work ethics and its impact on employee attitudes and behaviors, this research aims to deepen understanding of organizational dynamics within Islamic banking, enrich academic discourse, and inform practical strategies for promoting ethical work practices and enhancing employee well-being.

 In today's global economy, aligning organizational practices with cultural and religious values is increasingly crucial.
-In the context of Indonesia's growing Islamic banking sector, understanding the implications of Islamic work ethics on employee behavior and organizational performance is paramount (Alwi et al., 2021).
-Despite the growing importance of this topic, empirical research focusing on the dynamics of Islamic work ethics within Indonesian Islamic banks remains scarce (Widana, 2015).
-This study aims to address this shortage by investigating the relationship between IWE and constructs representing employee responses to change in Indonesian Islamic banks (Islam & Rahman, 2017), contributing to both theoretical discourse and practical implications within Islamic banking environment.
+In Indonesia's growing Islamic banking sector, understanding the implications of Islamic work ethics on employee behavior and organizational performance is paramount (Alwi et al., 2021).
+Despite the growing importance of this topic, empirical research focusing on the dynamics of Islamic work ethics within Indonesian Islamic banks still needs to be explored (Widana, 2015).
+This study addresses this shortage by investigating the relationship between IWE and constructs representing employee responses to change in Indonesian Islamic banks (Islam & Rahman, 2017), contributing to theoretical discourse and practical implications within the Islamic banking environment.